cair/GraphTsetlinMachine/README.md

 ### Initialization

-Start by creating the training graphs using _Graphs_:
+Start by creating the training graphs using the _Graphs_ construct:
 ```bash
 graphs_train = Graphs(
     10000,